 The Ministry for Foreign Affairs provides assistance for the Finnish Social authorities concerning paternity acknowledgement, maintenance agreement, custody, meeting rights and child protection, when one party lives abroad.
 The Ministry for Foreign Affairs also offers assistance on questions concerning child abduction.

-Registration of birth of a Finnish citizen born in the United States may be done directly to the Local Registration office in Finland or via a Finnish mission abroad.
+Registration of a birth to Finland: A Finnish citizen born in the United States may be registered directly to the Local Registration office in Finland or via a Finnish mission abroad.
 There is no registration fee in Finland.
 Registration takes 2-3 weeks.
 The following documents are required:

 Citizenship of a child: please see Citizenship